effeect/whattimeisf1/README.md

 - Need to improve the formatting, currently using a boostrap cover template
 - Tidy up the Python and seperate it out
 - Make the time change depending on the timezone (Currently looking at UTC-00)
-- Make GitHub Action to automate the updating of this static site